Seminar in Cross-Cultural Psychology

 Readings -- Selected readings collected from journal articles and book chapters are listed below under each of the topic areas.
 I will email you copies of all of the articles except those that you can access directly through the web address.
 Many of the readings come from The Online Readings in Psychology and Culture (ORPC) series.
 ORPC is designed to serve as a resource for researchers, teachers, students, and anyone who is interested in the interrelationships between psychology and culture.
 As part of the IACCP, the publication is a free resource.

-Required Textbooks -- (available in the Western Associated Students Bookstore or through an Internet book seller such as Amazon.com).
+Required Textbooks -- (available in the Western Associated Students Bookstore, through an Internet book seller such as Amazon.com, and on limited one day reserve in the Wilson Library).

 Prerequisites – C- or better in Psychology 210-250, 303, and one from 342 – 344 or equivalent courses in other departments